MaksimLapushkin/InventoryEngine/README.md

 ## Expected result

-- stock is reserved atomically
+* stock is reserved atomically
-- stock is reduced after fulfillment
+* stock is reduced after fulfillment
-- events are written to outbox
+* events are written to outbox
-- events are published to Kafka
+* events are published to Kafka
+* `ORDER_FULFILLED` includes delivery/customer data
+* delivery-service can create a delivery from the event
-- projection service updates read model
+* audit-projection-service updates the read model

 ---